Bad Tests/Bad Vaccine

-Bad Tests = Bad Vaccines
+Bad Tests = Bad Studies = Bad Vaccines

-When conclusions in scientific studies are based on results of inaccurate tests, the study's conclusions will be flawed.
-When the same flawed studies and flawed tests are used to develop a vaccine, the vaccine can't help but be seriously flawed.
+When conclusions in scientific studies are based on results of inaccurate tests, the study's conclusions will obviously be flawed.
+When the same flawed studies and same flawed tests are then used to develop a vaccine, the vaccine can't help but be seriously flawed too.

-Accurate Tests First
+1. Accurate Tests

 Quote From Michael Cook, et. al. Int J Gen Med.
 2017 Apr 10;10:113-123. doi: 10.2147/IJGM.S131909.
 Application of Bayesian decision-making to laboratory testing for Lyme disease and comparison with testing for HIV.
 "The probability of a false-negative test for LD with a single test for early-stage disease was high at 66.8%, increasing to 74.9% for two-tier testing."
 Source

 Quotes From Johns Hopkins- Coulter, et. al. J Clin Microbiol.
 2005 Oct;43(10):5080-4.- Two-Year Evaluation of Borrelia burgdorferi Culture and Supplemental Tests for Definitive Diagnosis of Lyme Disease. "...when compared to a composite diagnostic definition comprising clinical and laboratory findings, no single test, including culture from plasma or skin, achieves a high rate of diagnostic sensitivity (10)."...
 "Although laboratory testing for diagnosis of Lyme disease is improving, the degree of sensitivity needed for a high level of assurance at the time of early Lyme disease is still not obtainable, even through combinations of various laboratory tests."
 Source